prithi12/fc-test/README.md

-This is a test repository for fc-test
+This is a test repository for fc-test  in readme